Dr. Mercy Denedo

 BSc, MSc, ACA, FHEA, PhD.

 Mercy joined Durham University in 2017 having been a doctoral student at Heriot-Watt University.
 During her doctoral studies, she was a Graduate Teaching Assistant at Heriot-Watt University.
 Prior to this role, she has held academic roles as an Assistant Lecturer and as a Graduate Teaching Assistant at Delta State University.
-Her research interest focuses on interdisciplinary studies on accountability in relation to human rights, corporate social responsibility, counter accounting, stakeholders’ engagement and sustainable development.
+Her research interest focuses on interdisciplinary studies on accountability in relation to human rights, sustainability accounting, social housing, counter accounting and the sustainable development goals.

-Mercy’s research has been presented at international conferences, seminar and doctoral colloquia including those organised by the British Accounting and Finance Association (BAFA), the Alternative Accounts Conference, Aston Business School Accounting Seminar, Heriot-Watt Accounting seminar, the Inaugural Conference for the Alternative Account Europe Conference and the Centre for Social and Environmental Accounting Research (CSEAR).
+Mercy’s research has been presented at international conferences, seminars and doctoral colloquia including those organised by the British Accounting and Finance Association (BAFA), Interdisciplinary Perspectives on Accounting, the Alternative Accounts Conference, Aston Business School Accounting Seminar, Heriot-Watt Accounting seminar, the Inaugural Conference for the Alternative Account Europe Conference and the Centre for Social and Environmental Accounting Research (CSEAR).

 - Sustainable Development Goals